HealthSamurai/ql/README.md

 # ql

-## data ast for sql, aka honeysql rethink
+## data ast for sql, aka honeysql as base for dsl's on top of it

 [![Build Status](https://travis-ci.org/niquola/ql.svg?branch=master)](https://travis-ci.org/niquola/ql)